Picture of a board room

 • Wendy Landry, Mayor, Municipality of Shuniah

-County Caucus: Three (3) municipal elected officials and one (1) municipal employee
+County Caucus: Three (3) municipal elected officials to be elected

 • Diane Ballantyne, Councillor, County of Wellington